 State control over the press is also exercised through media ownership and advertising.
 Most of the ads are placed by large state-owned companies inherited from the communist era’s centralised economy.
 This facilitates a great deal of interference in editorial decisions at both state and privately owned media outlets, which have little leeway to criticise the president.

 The consequences of 25 years of one party rule (1975-1990) are still being felt in the public debate.
 Fear and a culture of secrecy still constitute obstacles to the dissemination of information.
 Sexism is still widespread and limits women's access to journalism.

-The past few years have seen many hostile speeches and verbal attacks on journalists (a dozen in all in 2021).
+Recent years have seen an increase in verbal attacks against journalists (a dozen in 2021).
+A journalist reported that four police officers assaulted him as he was returning home in January 2023.
+Attacks against journalists by government officials have also been reported.
 Accessing the north of the country, the site of an Islamist insurrection since 2017, is now virtually impossible without risking arrest.
 Two journalists who tried were detained for four months in 2019 and another has been missing since April 2020.
 The information blackout also affects international media, which are finding it increasingly difficult to get permission to cover this story.
-A British journalist who had been based in Mozambique for years and who founded a leading news site was expelled on spurious grounds and banned from returning for ten years.
+A British journalist who had been based in Mozambique for years and who founded a leading news site was expelled on spurious grounds and banned from returning for ten years.”